SLiPs23/azure-demo/kubernetes/README.md

 Now we can create a graph that shows HTTP requests.
 The metric we are looking for here is *nginx_ingress_nginx_http_requests_total*

 Now eveytime I reload mywebapp.az.com the grafana graph goes up by 1.
-Now, this will also go up if I hit prometheus UI or grafana UI because prometheus is scrapping the ingress endpoint.
+NOTE: this will also go up if I hit prometheus UI or grafana UI because prometheus is scrapping the ingress endpoint.
 Here is an image of the graph

 ![alt text](grafana.png)